OutSystems/docs-product/src/setup/unattended-install/intro.md

 1. Install the OutSystems platform prerequisites
 1. Install the Development Environment binaries
 1. Install or upgrade the Platform Server binaries
-1. Only for Oracle: create the database users
+1. Only for Oracle on first install: create the database users
 1. Update the `server.hsconf` configuration file
 1. Run Configuration Tool and install Service Center
 1. Publish System Components
 1. Upload license file (requires manual intervention)
-1. Publish LifeTime
-1. Publish OutSystems Now
 1. Only for upgrades and updates: republish the entire factory

 The following sections present detailed instructions on how to install, upgrade, and add front-end servers in unattended mode.